markstan/Test-IntuneFirewallRules/README.md

 ## Description

-This utility will log on to your Intune tenant via Graph API and retrieve all firewall rules.
-The rules are then tested locally and any errors are reported to a Test-IntuneFirewallRules_Errors.*log file and an FirewallRuleTests.html document.
+This utility will evaluate firewall rules from the Intune portal to evaluate common errors such as invalid paths and unsupported environmental variables.

+Test-IntuneFirewallRules examines JSON data exported by [EndpointSecurityPolicy_Export.ps1](https://raw.githubusercontent.com/microsoftgraph/powershell-intune-samples/master/EndpointSecurity/EndpointSecurityPolicy_Export.ps1) in the [Intune Graph Samples](https://github.com/microsoftgraph/powershell-intune-samples) GitHub repo.
+Each firewall rule is evaluated on the device the script is ran from to detect errors in rule logic or exceptions reported by the Defender Firewall client.

+Errors are recorded in Test-IntuneFirewallRules_Errors.*log file and an FirewallRuleTests.html document in the folder the script is ran from.
 The HTML document is displayed when the script completes.

 ## Precautions

-It is highly recommended to run Test-IntuneFirewallRules on a virtual machine.
-The device requires internet access to download the rule definitions, but otherwise has no special requirements.
+It is highly recommended to run Test-IntuneFirewallRules on a test virtual machine running Windows 10 or Windows 11.
 The VM does not need to be enrolled in Intune.

-The script currrently requires a Windows 11 device to run on.
-Win10 version is coming soon.

 **Warning:** Test-IntuneFirewallRules creates test rules to validate the information stored in Intune.
 These rules are created in a **disabled** state, and the rule name is prepended with ____MSTestRule_DeleteMe____ to make it easy to distinguish.